darkarp/chromepass/README.md

 # Hacking Chrome Saved Passwords

 ### Pre Requisites:

+(**This script was tested under Windows 7 Home 64-bit** The server, when created in Windows 7, works with all earlier versions, including current Windows 10)

 	1. Python 2.7	-  https://www.python.org/downloads/.
 			 (It has to be 2.7 32 bit (x86) or it won't work)